-With asynchronous applications, your team can build and deploy no-code applications in AI Studio and you can use the async applications API to generate content asynchronously or in batches.
+With asynchronous agents, your team can build and deploy no-code agents in AI Studio and you can use the async applications API to generate content asynchronously or in batches.

-For example, your product team can build a no-code application that creates product description pages, and then you can use the async applications API to generate pages in batches for multiple products.
+For example, your product team can build a no-code agent that creates product description pages, and then you can use the async applications API to generate pages in batches for multiple products.

 This guide helps you understand how to run async jobs.
-The API is similar to the no-code applications API, but it allows you to process batches of content generation requests asynchronously.
+The API is similar to the applications API, but it allows you to process batches of requests asynchronously.

 You need an API key to access the Writer API.
 Get an API key by following the steps in the API quickstart.